eoanodea/daddd-assignment/README.md

 ## ✏️ Introduction

+Individual assignment for the Data Analytics & Data Driven Decisions course.

 This project is a set covering problem for unmanned aerial vehicle (UAV) to cover a set of targets.
 The problem is formulated as a mixed integer linear programming (MILP) model and solved by Gurobi solver.

 Based on the Paper [Unmanned aerial vehicle set covering problem considering fixed-radius coverage constraint](https://www.researchgate.net/publication/339793999_Unmanned_Aerial_Vehicle_Set_Covering_Problem_Considering_Fixed-Radius_Coverage_Constraint), the model is extended to only consider the fixed-radius coverage constraint.